Equivariant operational Chow rings of T-linear schemes

 Some obstructions for the CS property to hold are e.g. (i) $A_*(X^T)$ could have $\Z$-torsion, (ii) $\dim{T}\geq 2$ and there exist a $T$-orbit on $X$ whose stabilizer is not connected, for instance, if $X$ is nonsingular, $T$-skeletal (Definition \ref{genericaction.def}) and the weights of the $T$-invariant curves are not primitive.

-By \cite[Theorem 3.3]{bri:eqchow}, every nonsingular projective $T$-scheme has the rational CS property.
+By Theorem \ref{smth.comp.free.rem}, every nonsingular complete $T$-scheme has the rational CS property.
 We extend this result to include all possibly singular complete $T$-schemes.
 See \cite[Theorem 4.4]{go:opk} for the corresponding statement in equivariant operational $K$-theory with integral coefficients.